samyak112/Discord-Clone-Mern-App/README.md

 Database -

 1. Mongodb

-2. Firebase
+2. Azure for Image storage

 Current State -

-Right now this app only includes the login and registration capabilities and the dashboard will be added with the next commit
+Right now this app only includes the
+1. login and registration
+2. a dashboard for sending and accepting requests
+3. to check pending requests and all friends
+4. realtime change in friends and pending requests as soon as you click on accept friend request thanks to state management